heishha/datasciencecoursera/getdata-005/project/CodeBook.md

 #### Source data reference

 > [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

+Please see raw data documentation for more details on terms of use.

 #### Feature Selection